printf-ana/interface-netflix/README.md

 # interface-netflix
-Projeto responsivo feito exclusivamente no front, no projeto da Digital Innovation One: "Recriando a Interface do Netflix".
+Projeto responsivo feito exclusivamente no front-end, durante o Bootcamp da Everis Fullstack Developer, no projeto da Digital Innovation One: "Recriando a Interface do Netflix".